Students who fulfil a caring role at home often have many additional responsibilities aside from school. A young carer may be:

 Support and help with funding in order to access extracurricular opportunities or improve a student’s wellbeing.

-Awareness raising activities across the whole school through assemblies and PSHE classes.
+Awareness raising activities across the whole school.

 Wood Green maintain close links with OCC Young Carers services to provide the best possible support to students in and out of school.